frnsimoes/simple-http/README.md

-Just a simple http implementation to learn how things work behind the hoods.
+Just a simple http implementation to learn how things work under the hoods.

 Trying to:
-- Implement a server without using any libraries besides `socket`.
 - Implement a basic WSGI server.
 - Implement basic Response and Requests abstractions.
 - Deal with the messy details of socket and http details.

-No dependencies.
+Minimal dependencies.